sppunderreview/PSSO/README.md

 Overall, the artifact is a purposely-built framework for clone search method comparison.
 It is easily extensible and can be tweaked to carry out new measurements.

 The artifact includes four datasets with vast numbers of programs: Basic (1K), BinKit (96K),  IoT (20K), and Windows (85K).
 Due to the enormous scale of these datasets, this artifact demands significant time consumption.
 To offer a perspective, the disassembly process on these considerable datasets can take days even when operating on 20 cores.
 The subsequent steps, such as preprocessing and clone searches, can also demand hundreds of hours.
-Note that we have gathered 2 TB of disassembly files throughout accumulating this data.
+Note that we have gathered 2 TB of disassembled files throughout accumulating this data.

 To tackle these time and space constraints, we have ensured that precomputed data are available within this artifact at multiple workflow phases.
 This enables a quick transition from reproducing one workflow phase to another.
 However, we could not include all disassembled files, so we mainly focused on the last phases, such as a clone search.